CS340-19/Linux-4-Kids/FinalReport.md

 design elements for the website, created the framework for both the website and the backend, developed multiple lesson plans for the curriculum, and added both structural and style components to the website.

-  A significant majority of the work has fallen upon one of our team members so far.
-Linux-4-Kids has been in conversation this week about how we are addressing this issue.
-With that in mind, it has become clear that our team would benefit from some improvements to our communication practices.
-Individual members have been isolated and working alone on tasks, without enough check-ins or collaboration.
-We plan to spend more time working side by side and setting more frequent meeting times for discussion and exchange of information.

   In the final weeks of our project development, we realized we had to cut back on a few of our goals.
 Perhaps the most drastic change to our plans was to scrap our back end development.
 This meant we would